abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 >
 > “Yes, lord.”
 >
-> “So what do you think, Kalāmas: Are these qualities skillful or
+> “So what do you think, Kālāmas: Are these qualities skillful or
 > unskillful?”
 >
 > “Unskillful, lord.”